 Common symptoms of shoulder dislocation include:

+If you suspect that your shoulder is dislocated, it is important to see an orthopedic specialist.
 Medical treatment for a shoulder dislocation is important because it includes radiographic images before and after the shoulder is reset.
 Imaging enables your physician to check for related fractures and other injuries in the joint.
-An orthopedic physician is able to evaluate these shoulder injuries with a thorough understanding of anatomy, relocation maneuvers, immobilization techniques, and rehabilitation programs, which increase the probability of a good outcome and reduce the risk of subsequent dislocation or future corrective surgery.

-A dislocated shoulder may be medically repaired with or without surgery, depending on the severity of the injury.
+A dislocated shoulder may be medically repaired with or without surgery, depending on how severe the injury is.
 Shoulder repair that does not require surgery is called a closed reduction.
 There are a number of closed reduction techniques that can be tailored to the specific injury.
 This nonsurgical repair can be used even when there is associated nerve and fracture injury.
-However, it is important to avoid multiple reduction attempts, which may further damage joint structures or risk necrosis (cellular bone death and collapse of the bone structures due to interruption in blood supply to the bone).

 A number of factors determine how well your shoulder will recover after a dislocation, including the following:

-- The number of attempts before the shoulder is reset.
+- The number of reduction attempts before the shoulder is reset

-Males between the ages of 10 and 20 have the highest rate of shoulder dislocations, and are more likely than women to experience recurrent instability following this shoulder injury.
-Once a shoulder has been dislocated, there is an increased risk of a subsequent dislocation.
-This risk is highest in younger patients under the age of 20.
+Males between the ages of 10 and 20 have the highest rate of shoulder dislocations and are more likely than women to experience continuing problems with shoulder instability following this injury.
+Once a shoulder has been dislocated, you are at greater risk of dislocating it again in the future.
+This risk is highest in patients under the age of 20.